England | Scotland | Wales | Northern Ireland | Ireland

 Dr Yerburgh currently consults at the surgery two half day sessions a week, having been elected by local GPs to a position with in the local Clinical Commissioning Group.

 Dr Sampson loves cooking and spending time in the great outdoors.
-He is married and has two young children.
+He is married and has two young boys.

 MBChB (University of Bristol 1995) DCH DFSRH MRCGP DPD